 Property tax is levied annually on all residents and non-residents who own agricultural land, buildings and "terrain" in Albania.
 Agricultural land is classified into 10 groups and is taxed at rates varying from ALL 700 to 5,600 per hectare.
-Buildings are classified according to their use and are taxed at rates ranging from ALL 5 to 200 per m2, and "terrain" (defined in law as land available for building upon) is taxed at ALL 0.14 to 20 per m2.
+Buildings are classified according to their use and are taxed at rates ranging from ALL 5 to 200 per m2.
+Buildings in villages which are tourist destinations are taxed at ALL 400 per m2.
+"Terrain" (defined in law as land available for building upon) is taxed at ALL 0.14 to 20 per m2.
 A 50% tax credit is available for the tax due on buildings located in rural areas.
 The local municipality may modify the tax rates set by law.
 In addition, it decides on the payment schedule of the tax and on reductions for immediate payment of tax.